zzzprojects/learn-orm/tutorials/net-5/preview-4.md

 ## F# 5

 Building on the F# 5 preview released earlier this year, the update to F# 5 includes support for consuming Default Interface Methods (DIMs) and some big performance improvements.
-Here’s a sneak peek at the DIMs support in F#:
+Hereâ€™s a sneak peek at the DIMs support in F#:

 ```csharp
 open CSharp